-In the book, Mastering the Dynamics of Innovation, James Utterback provides a great framework for analyzing the three phases industries go through.
-The phases are connected to the rate of product and process innovation and relative competition within the industry during each phase.
+In the book, Mastering the Dynamics of Innovation, James Utterback provides a framework for analyzing the three phases industries go through.
+The phases are related to the rate of innovation and underlying dynamics surrounding product, process, and competition within the industry.
 He breaks them into the 1.) fluid phase, 2.) transitional phase, and 3.) specific phase.